jidoux/project-1/README.md

 # What is this?
-This is a simple python web dumping program, all it does is dump the content—including html data of a website—into a file, called site_content.txt.
-This file is only 1 line of the entire web page's content.
+This is a python web scraping program, that takes all the comments of a reddit post into a file, called site_content.txt.

 # How to run it:
 You must first download the files on github and put them into a specific folder.